Or watch YouTube videos.

-While that can be fun for them, the Partnership also wants to encourage families to get children outside and active.
-Data from our youth surveys indicate that youth spend 3+ hours on screens during the school year.
+Data from our youth surveys indicate that Arlington high school youth spend 9+ hours on screens during the school year.
 We’d bet that amount increases over the summer.
 We also know that youth are becoming less active and more isolated.

-How do parents support their kids’ interests (like Fortnite or connecting with friends on social media) while also encouraging them to go outside, connect with others in person, and be active?
-Without screaming?
+How do parents support their kid’s online lives while also encouraging them to go outside, connect with others in person, and be active without screaming?

 Goals: For some kids, this might imply work.
 But a goal for them can be something they want to try.
 What is are some activities or local places they might want to explore?
 Who are some friends they’d like to meet up with?
 This Tech Talk Tuesday article offers some ways to help kids set goals for the summer.

 Responsibilities: Summer is a great time for our kids to take on additional responsibilities at home.
 They can contribute around the house in ways large and small.
 Sweeping floors, folding laundry, wiping up the bathroom, preparing a meal or two each week.
 Give them a roles in the household to help build their sense of independence and responsibility.
 Which happens to be an important factor for successful employment.
 Check out this Ted Talk by Julie Lythcott-Haims.
 It can also help with the next part.